-The first time I heard of the name-eating river, I thought it was only a warning meant to keep children from wandering too far.
-Still, the name-eating river curved through our village with patient certainty, as if it had been waiting long before we began whispering to it.
+The first time I heard of the name-eating river, I thought it was a warning meant to keep children from wandering too far.
+Still, the name-eating river curved through our village with patient certainty, as if it had been there long before we began whispering to it.

 Each morning, mist gathered low across its surface.
 No one crossed without stopping.
 One by one, villagers leaned down and whispered their names into the water before stepping onto the stones.